-Clearly, if we take the susceptibility or magnetization and introduce the indicator function $\Id_{\left\{\C\left(\orig,\xi^{\orig}\right)\subset H\right\}}$ for some half-space $H$ into the expectation or probability, then the original susceptibility (resp. magnetization) is an upper bound for our new restricted susceptibility (resp. magnetization).
+Clearly, if we take the susceptibility or magnetisation and introduce the indicator function $\Id_{\left\{\C\left(\orig,\xi^{\orig}\right)\subset H\right\}}$ for some half-space $H$ into the expectation or probability, then the original susceptibility (resp. magnetisation) is an upper bound for our new restricted susceptibility (resp. magnetisation).
 The following proposition shows that in fact the reverse inequalities are also true at the cost of only a $\lambda$-independent factor (in the sub-critical regime).
 It also shows corresponding statements for `ghost free' susceptibility.

 \begin{prop} Let $d=2,3$ and $H\ni \orig$ be a half-space such that $\dist{\partial H,\orig}>0$.
 Then there exists $\kappa=\kappa\left(d,\connf,\dist{\partial H,\orig}\right)\in\left(0,\infty\right)$ such that for all $\lambda\in\left[0,\lambda_c\right)$ and $q\in\left(0,1\right)$,